Steve Dulcich helps the guys rescue a stripped '69 Plymouth Belvedere.

 Two cars and two trucks vie for the title of best car for a high schooler.

-A Chevy-powered '74 Jaguar XJ12 needs a new engine, and in homage to a previous fiasco, the guys return to a parking lot in Sparks, Nevada, for the swap.
-Then, they follow a lead to fill the void left by the stolen "Mazdarati."
+A Chevy-powered '74 Jaguar XJ12 needs a new engine; in homage to a previous fiasco, the guys return to a parking lot in Sparks, Nev., for the swap; they then follow a lead to fill the void left by the stolen Mazdarati.

 Mike Finnegan and Tony Angelo buy a mid-1970s Chevy LUV mini-truck and hit the road, enduring electrical problems, torrential downpours, water in the engine, and floods.